-- [1 The indicator bacteria for freshwater is E. coli.] - The public water supply designation for Segment 1903 does not apply from the confluence of the San Antonio River in Bexar County upstream to a point 2.5 km (1.5 mi) upstream of the confluence of Leon Creek.] - [3 The aquifer protection use applies to the contributing, recharge, and transition zones of the Edwards Aquifer.] - [4 The critical low-flow for Segments 1905 is calculated according to §307.8(a)(2)(B) of this title.] - [5 The public water supply designation for Segment 1906 does not apply from the confluence of the Medina River in Bexar County to a point 4.8 km (3.0 mi) upstream.]
+- [1 The indicator bacteria for freshwater is E. coli.] - The public water supply designation does not apply from the confluence of the San Antonio River in Bexar County upstream to a point 2.5 km (1.5 mi) upstream of the confluence of Leon Creek.] - The aguifer protection use applies to the contributing, recharge, and transition zones of the Edwards Aguifer. - [4 The critical low-flow is calculated according to §307.8(a)(2)(B) of this title.] - [5 The public water supply designation does not apply from the confluence of the Medina River in Bexar County to a point 4.8 km (3.0 mi) upstream.] - The segment is an intermittent stream with perennial pools.